Below you will find answers to many frequently asked questions about the Greek community at Linfield College as well as links to more information.

-Why should students join Greek Life?
+Why should students join the Greek community?

-The college experience can be an overwhelming for incoming students.
+The college experience can be overwhelming for incoming students.
 The Greek community can help with that overwhelming feeling by providing students with a home and support network away from home.
 Greek members will quickly find that their chapter will become a lifelong family for them.
 Greek organizations promote the development of lifelong friendships, leadership, community service, and academic success.

 What is the effect of Greek membership on academics?